 ProductKey_PK (Destination of a relationship, hidden) ProductKey (= [ProductKey_PK], visible) ProductName ...

-Do not use the relative data filtering in Query Editor.
+Don't use the relative data filtering in Query Editor.
 It's possible to define relative date filtering in Query Editor.
 For example, to filter to the rows where the date is in the last 14 days.

-This is almost certainly not what was wanted.
-To ensure the filter is applied based upon the date as at the time the report is executed then instead apply the filter in the report as a Report Filter.
-Currently this would be done by creating a calculated column calculating the number of days ago, using the
+This result is probably not what you wanted.
+To ensure the filter is applied based on the date at the time the report runs, instead apply the filter in the report as a Report Filter.
+Currently, this approach would be done by creating a calculated column calculating the number of days ago, using the

 Report Design Guidance